edwardezs/windows-service/README.md

 ### Windows Service
-Runs child process of a Windows service.
+Runs application as a Windows service child process.

 Logs service events to a rotating file `service.log`:
 ```json5